Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 - [ ] Anti Skybase
   - [X] needs testing (Issued listed below)
   - [ ] complete

+ - [ ] techguns:zombiesoldier NERF THE SPAWNRATE OF THIS MOB PLEASE, dont let it tie with the other zombie mob spawn increase.
+  - [ ] needs testing
+  - [ ] complete

+- [ ] The nerf to techgun army knife and sevendaystomine kitchen knife aren't working and the config isnt affecting the damage values for them
+  - [ ] needs testing
+  - [ ] complete

+The nerf to  techgun army knife and sevendaystomine kitchen knife aren't working and the config isnt affecting the damage values for them

+techguns:zombiesoldier NERF THE SPAWNRATE OF THIS MOB PLEASE, dont let it tie with the other zombie mob spawn increase.

 - [ ] Replace end stronghold (Do you want to code ender eyes to go to my structure or do I give you nbt to replace vanilla stronghold?)
   - [ ] needs testing